liangzhenduo/MCM/readme.md

-Coded by Shintaku Liang
-Calculated by Aurora Mu
-Essay written by Harold Xiong
+Coded by Shintaku Liang, Calculated by Aurora Mu, Essay written by Harold Xiong